Farwaykorse/Learning/cpp/exceptions.md

 Programming errors should be caught, where possible, by assertions.
 Use exceptions for external errors, where the current code has no control over.
 When:
-1. precondition of a functions callees' can't be met
+1. A precondition of a functions callees can not be met.
-2. postconditions of a function can't be met
+2. A postconditions of a function can not be met.
-3. invariant where responsible for can't be maintained
+3. An invariant where responsible for can not be maintained.

 Code that could cause an error is responsible for detecting and reporting it.
 Callers are responsible for meeting preconditions of its callees.